Prochyliza xanthostoma: Male combat

 Combat between males involves two males standing up on their hind legs and swinging at each other with their heads and antennae after a period of display that is likely used to determine which fly larger than the other.
 These battles can last up to two minutes, and the winner earns the right to court females.

 Genetics

-Genetic Effects on Body Shape
+Genetic effects on body shape

 Genetic variation at loci on the chromosomes of P. xanthostoma flies are correlated with efficiency of the acquisition of resources as well as male body shape.
 More specifically, genetically, head length and width in males are negatively correlated to condition (high or low).
 However, genetic factors failed to explain condition dependence in females.